MicrosoftDocs/power-platform/power-virtual-agents/authoring-variables-bot.md

 ### Authentication-related bot variables

 Depending on the bot's authentication setup, you will have a set of bot variables associated with the authentication provider available to you.
-For details about which set of variables are available and how to use them, see the [Add end-user authentication to a Power Virtual Agents bot](advanced-end-user-authentication.md) documentation topic.
+For details about which set of variables are available and how to use them, see the [Add end-user authentication to a Microsoft Copilot Studio bot](advanced-end-user-authentication.md) documentation topic.

 # [Teams](#tab/teams)